Scientific Facts and Frequently Asked Questions

 How much sodium and chloride is in the drops?

-Each 1 ounce bottle of Liquid Oxygen drops contains 158 mg of sodium in the entire bottle.
-One (1) dose contains 3.5 mg of sodium.
+Each 1 oz/30 ml bottle of Liquid Oxygen drops contains 158 mg of sodium in the entire bottle.
+There are 45 doses per bottle with one (1) dose containing 3.5 of sodium.

 Why is pH important when buying any kind of oxygen drops?